walmartlabs/concord/docs/plugins/crypto.md

 # Crypto task

-This task provides a method to decrypt values encrypted with a project's key.
+This task provides the method to decrypt values encrypted with a project's key.

 ## Usage